aanderse/LdapRecord.com/source/docs/user-management.md

 If you are utilizing the included `LdapRecord\Models\ActiveDirectory\User` model, the `groups()` relationship exists for easily removing / adding groups to users.

-> {note} To attach or detach groups on users, you must locate the first locate the group
+> To attach or detach groups on users, you must locate the first locate the group
 > you wish to add or detach, and ensure the `member` attribute is selected.

 #### Adding Groups